The Ultimate Southern France Road Trip Itinerary

 Verdon Gorge

 The deepest gorge in France, Gorges du Verdon (Verdon Gorge in English) is located in the heart of Provence.
 It will undoubtedly take your breath away.
-You get a hint of the incredible views on the drive in through the winding cliff sides.
+You get a hint of the incredible views on the drive through the winding cliff sides.
 When you start to see a hint of turquoise then you know you have hit the jackpot.
 The area is named after the colour of the river which is a vibrant turquoise colour.
 “Gorges du Verdon” means “gorges of green” in French.

 Gorges du verdon